stef-mueller/biocontainer/README.md

  * `README.md` file with detailed description of image
  * `DOCKERFILE`
- * folder `test` with a test analysis including a sample script and sample input data in `test/data/input` and result of test run in folder `test/data/output`
+ * folder `test` with a test analysis including a sample bash script and sample input data in `test/data/input` and result of test run in folder `test/data/output`

 ## Container Structure